open-mmlab/mim/README.md

 # MIM: MIM Installs OpenMMLab Packages

-MIM provides a unified API for launching and installing OpenMMLab projects and their extensions, and managing the OpenMMLab model zoo.
+MIM provides a unified interface for launching and installing OpenMMLab projects and their extensions, and managing the OpenMMLab model zoo.

 ## Major Features